tcrurav/XmlRESTfulNodeJSfromJS/Readme.md

 * [express-xml-bodyparser](https://github.com/remind101/express-xml-bodyparser) - For those rare cases when you have to parse incoming raw xml-body requests.
 This middleware works with any connect- or express-based nodejs application.
 * [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp) - Allows an HTML client to read, update, create and detele data from a web service.

 ## Acknowledgments

 * https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md.
 A very good Readme.md template.
+* https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript.
+How to Connect to an API with JavaScript.